COVID-19 and our future

 A LIVING WAGE

 More than one worker pointed out the irony of being deemed part of the “essential” workforce, while making minimum wage.
 Those individuals working in non-medical fields but who were nevertheless dubbed “front-line workers” during the crisis included custodians, clerks, fast-food workers, delivery drivers, and grocery store employees.
 Their “essential” jobs also put them at greater risk for contracting and spreading the virus.
 One dedicated grocery store worker, Leilani Jordan, of Largo, Maryland, died at age 27 after contracting the virus.
 She resisted her mother’s pleas to stop working, insisting that her work was an urgent imperative to help others in her community, especially the elderly and disabled.
-(Source: “27-year-old grocery store clerk kept working because she wanted to help people.
-Then she died from coronavirus.”
 Surely these workers who have provided needed services to us all, and are working in the one area of our economy that has remained open for business, have proven that they deserve a better wage for the important services they provide.

 UNIVERSAL HEALTH CARE